-How Kids Can Learn So Much So Quickly by Dr Jack Lewis
+How Teens Learn So Much So Quickly by Dr Jack Lewis

 Neuroplasticity – the ability of the brain to adapt to the specific demands of the environments in which a person spends their waking hours.
 It occurs via reinforcement of connections between some brain cells (neurons) and weakening those between others.
 Neuroplasticity is at an all time high during childhood.
 This is primarily why kids seem to be able to absorb information like a sponge and pick up new skills so effortlessly.